Italia Viva: Road to the 2022 general election

 In February, Nicola Danti, IV member and MEP, left the Progressive Alliance of Socialists and Democrats group and joined the Renew Europe group.
 A few days before, Sandro Gozi, a former member of the PD's national board who later joined IV, had been sworn in as member of the European Parliament for France (elected with Renaissance list, formed largely by members of La République En Marche) and became the party's second MEP.

-In January 2021 IV withdrew its support for Conte's second government, triggering a political crisis.
+In January 2021, IV withdrew its support for Conte's second government, triggering a political crisis.
 Conte subsequently won confidence motions in both houses of Parliament, with the abstention of IV, but could only reach a plurality in the Senate, rather than an absolute majority.
 In the wake of this, Conte tendered his resignation to President Mattarella, who then began a round of discussions with various parties to form a new government.
 Consequently, IV was instrumental in the formation of Mario Draghi's government, in which minister Bonetti was confirmed.

 In December 2021, IV joined the European Democratic Party.

+In December 2022, Renzi was elected president of the party, replacing Rosato and Bellanova.

+2022 general election and aftermath

-In the run-up of the 2022 general election the party, which refused to join, or was refused entry to, the PD-led centre-left coalition, joined forces with the National Civic List (put forward by Federico Pizzarotti of Italia in Comune and Piercamillo Falasca of L'Italia c'è) and the Italian Republican Party (PRI).
+In the run-up of the 2022 general election, the party, which refused to join, or was refused entry to, the PD-led centre-left coalition, joined forces with the National Civic List (put forward by Federico Pizzarotti of Italia in Comune and Piercamillo Falasca of L'Italia c'è) and the Italian Republican Party (PRI).
 Most importantly, IV formed a joint electoral list with Carlo Calenda's Action.
+The joint list obtained 7.8% of the vote.

+After the election, Renzi frequently clashed with Calenda, leaving the alliance's future uncertain.
+The party continued to achieve high-profile recruits, notably including senator Enrico Borghi from the PD, deputies Naike Gruppioni and Isabella De Monte from Action and senator Dafne Musolino from South calls North.
+In September 2023, Renzi announced that IV would run in the 2024 European Parliament election within a brand new coalition/list named "The Centre".
+This led Elena Bonetti to leave the party in order to seek an alternative alliance with Action.
+Also Ettore Rosato was critical and seemed interested in joining Action, but, before leaving the party, he was expelled by Renzi.
+Subsequently, Bonetti and Rosato launched Populars Europeanists Reformers and, in January 2024, joined Action.

+In October 2023, the party held its first national congress, during which Renzi was re-elected president.

+In March 2024, the party dropped the idea of "The Centre" list in favour of a broader, liberal and pro-Europeanist list named "United States of Europe", which will include also More Europe, the Italian Radicals, the Italian Socialist Party and the European Liberal Democrats, in order to overcome the 4% electoral threshold.
+In late April, the list was also joined by L'Italia c'è.